 Taj Mahal is perhaps India’s most recognizable landmark.
 It is located in Agra, some 2 hours away by train from New Delhi.
 Agra is easily accessible from New Delhi by bus or train.
 I opted to reach Agra using train because if by bus, it will take me 4 hours.
 I got down at Agra train station (Cantt Station) and hired a tour guide who has motor cycle.

-The choice of Agra as the location where Taj Mahal is to be erected has no historical or significant reason or any reason whatsoever related to the King, royalty, whatever.
+The choice of Agra as the location where Taj Mahal is to be erected has no historical or significant reason or any reason whatsoever related to the King, royalty or whatever.
 The only reason is that, only the soils of Agra can withstand such a huge weight of marble.
-It is built near the riverbanks of Yamuna River in order to easily transport the materials for its construction.
+It was built near the riverbanks of Yamuna River in order to easily transport the materials for its construction.

 Taj Mahal is surrounded by 3 gates while the other side is a wall facing the river.
 The main gateway is called Darwaza-i rauza, red in color but is made of marble.
 The main archways is similar to the Taj Mahal’s archways.